ismaelaek/drive_car/README.md

 The game is built using HTML5 Canvas for graphics rendering and JavaScript for game logic and interactivity.
 It also uses Audio elements to play sound effects.

 You can find the game assets (images and sounds) inside the "assets" folder.
-The main game code is provided in the HTML file with `<script>` tags.
+The main game code is provided in the JS file main.js.

 ## How to Run the Game

 To play the game, simply open the HTML file (`index.html`) in a modern web browser that supports HTML5 features.

-**Note**: Ensure that you have a working internet connection, as the game might load some assets (images and sounds) from external sources.

-Enjoy the thrilling experience of racing a car through the forest!
+Enjoy the game !